conan-io/docs/tutorial/consuming_packages/getting_started/use_tools_as_conan_packages.rst

     conanfile.txt: Generator 'CMakeDeps' calling 'generate()'
     conanfile.txt: Aggregating env generators

-Now, if you check that folder you will see that Conan generated a new file called ``conanbuild.sh/bat``.
+Now, if you check the folder you will see that Conan generated a new file called ``conanbuild.sh/bat``.
 This is the result of automatically invoking a ``VirtualBuildEnv`` generator when we declared the ``tool_requires`` in the **conanfile.txt**.
 This file declares some environment variables like a new ``PATH`` that